LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 .. image:: merlin_output2.png
     :align: center

 * ``sample_index.txt`` keeps track of samples in its directory.
-Similarly to ``MERLIN_FINISHED``, this is used interally by merlin and doesn't usually require user attention.
+Similarly to ``MERLIN_FINISHED``, this is used internally by merlin and doesn't usually require user attention.

 * Numerically-named directories like ``0``, ``1``, and ``2`` are sample directories.
 Instead of storing sample output in a single flattened location, merlin stores them in a tree-like sample index, which helps get around file system constraints when working with massive amounts of data.

 Lastly, let's flex merlin's muscle a bit and scale up our workflow to 1000 samples.
-To do this, you could interally change the value in the spec from 3 to 1000.
+To do this, you could internally change the value in the spec from 3 to 1000.
 OR you could just run this:

 .. code-block:: bash